harryngict/NetworkCompose/README.md

 - **Completion Request**: Utilizes completion handlers for efficient response handling.
 - **Async Await Request (iOS 15 and above)**: Supports asynchronous programming through Swift's async/await mechanism.

-### NetworkSwift/Queue Submodule
+### NetworkKitQueue

-NetworkSwift includes a submodule called **NetworkKitQueueImp**, specifically designed to manage auto re-authentication.
+NetworkSwift includes a submodule called **NetworkKitQueue**, specifically designed to manage auto re-authentication.
 This feature is crucial in cases where request credentials have expired.

 ## II.
 Testability

-For improved testability, NetworkSwift provides mock implementations, empowering developers to write effective unit tests.
+For improved testability, `NetworkSwift` provides mock implementations, empowering developers to write effective unit tests.
 This ensures robustness in various scenarios and easy validation of the library's behavior.

 ## III.
 Integration